Skip to content

 Visitor centre changes

 The existing visitor centre on Monument Drive welcomes thousands of visitors each year.
-The facilities are in need of targeted investment to bring the building up to standard to ensure we can continue to offer a better visitor experience while the new visitor hubs are being constructed.
+The facilities were in need of targeted investment to bring the building up to standard to ensure we can continue to offer a great visitor experience while the new visitor hubs are being constructed.

 Conservation of Bridgewater Monument